-Sure, you could call the 90% of the “healthy foods” I refer to as “clean”, but I’m also not that exact.
-To me, as a pediatric dietitian sports nutritionist, a meal of grilled steak (with my fave seasoning Daddy Hinkle’s), potatoes with some cheese (mashed, au gratin, roasted, etc.), and a salad with dressing, fruit, and nuts is equivalent to the 90% of the “healthy foods”.
+Sure, you could call the nutrient dense foods I refer to as “clean”, but I’m also not that exact.
+To me, as a pediatric dietitian sports nutritionist, a meal of grilled steak (with my fave seasoning Daddy Hinkle’s), potatoes with some cheese (mashed, au gratin, roasted, etc.), and a salad with dressing, fruit, and nuts is equivalent to the “healthy foods”.
 That kind of meal is rich in high quality protein, healthy fats, tons of vitamins, minerals, fiber, and provides satisfaction which is important.
 If you wanted to include French fries instead of another form of potatoes, I’d call the French fries the “fun food” because we know that fried fats are more pro-inflammatory and will have more calories from the oil than baked fries or some other kind of potatoes, depending of course how it’s prepared.

 It’s taken me a long time to get to this place.
 10+ years ago when I was struggling a teen gymnast, I would have freaked out about the salt in the steak seasoning (worried about being “bloated”), refused the potatoes because they were “white carbs”, and refused a creaming dressing on the salad, picked out the nuts because they were “too high calorie”.
 Once you hit rock bottom of food prison, you realize its’ a miserable place to exist.

-At the end of the day, the anxiety and restriction of foods while trying to eat “clean” is going to produce more bodily stress that contributes to inflammation etc. versus a diet that’s 80-90% “clean” or “healthy” that leaves you feeling calm about food, able to enjoy the social and cultural experiences around food, and both nourishes and satisfies which lessen the chance of feeling the need to overeat.
+At the end of the day, the anxiety and restriction of foods while trying to eat “clean” is going to produce more bodily stress that contributes to inflammation etc. versus a diet that’s mostly “clean” or “healthy” (but still includes the fun foods) that leaves you feeling calm about food, able to enjoy the social and cultural experiences around food, and both nourishes and satisfies which lessen the chance of feeling the need to overeat.

 This is a very macroscopic view of food, health, and nutrition.
-I don’t’ except you to agree with me 100% at this point, but something I want you to think about in relation to yourself, your gymnast, and the food/body relationship.
+I don’t expect you to agree with me 100% at this point, but something I want you to think about in relation to yourself, your gymnast, and the food/body relationship.

 -Body composition is the amount of body fat vs lean mass, bone mass, etc.